Practice symbolic pacing in your communicative leadership.

 Research by Weick and Sutcliffe (2007) also supports this idea by highlighting the value of mindfulness in leadership.
 Mindful leaders can better judge when to engage actively and when to allow their teams the space to operate independently.
 This mindfulness contributes to a culture of reliability within the team — team members are confident that their leader is attentive and responsive, capable of taking control when needed, yet respectful of the team’s autonomy daily.
 2Weick, K. E., & Sutcliffe, K. M. (2007).
 Managing the unexpected: Resilient performance in an age of uncertainty (2nd ed.).
 Jossey-Bass.

-Symbolic pacing is, in essence, about creating an atmosphere where your team feels empowered during stable times and supported during times of turbulence.
+Key takeaway: Symbolic pacing is, in essence, about creating an atmosphere where your team feels empowered during stable times and supported during turbulent times.

 Pacing as a Symbol of Readiness